Maneeshk11/ETHGLOBAL_DANMAN/SETUP_INSTRUCTIONS.md

 3. Customize the ABI if your contract interface is different
 4. Add more functionality as needed

-Your Token Shop is now ready for blockchain integration! 🎉
+Your Block Bazaar is now ready for blockchain integration! 🎉